-With exception to the north and north eastern regions, the average annual rainfall varies from 100mm to 170mm every year.
+With exception to the north and northeastern regions, the average annual rainfall varies from 100mm to 170mm every year.
 Records show that average annual precipitation ranges from 320mm to 570mm in the northern highland areas.
-Obviously rain falls more frequently in the mountainous region and in some places, on occasions can reach more than 1000mm per year, however the surrounding environment prevents widespread agriculture.
-Agriculture on non-irrigated lands is very restricted, particularly on the mountain valleys, steeps and foothills which obtain only 300mm or rainfall per year.
+Obviously rain falls more frequently in the mountainous region and in some places, on occasions can reach more than 1000mm per year, however, the surrounding environment prevents widespread agriculture.
+Agriculture on non-irrigated lands is very restricted, particularly on the mountain valleys, steeps and foothills which obtain only 300mm of rainfall per year.

 Average low climates in the winter months vary from a near freezing point; normally just before sunrise throughout the northern and north-eastern foothills and the west of the desert to around 2Â°C or 3Â°C and 4Â°C to 5Â°C in the alluvial plateau area in the south of Iraq.
 They do however rise to average highs of approximately 16Â°C in the west and northeast of the desert and to 17Â°C in the south.
 In the summertime average low climates range from 22Â°C to 29Â°C and will commonly rise to highs of 38Â°C and 44Â°C. Temperatures throughout the country will typically fall below freezing point and have in previous yearâs fallen to as low as -14.5Â°C at Ar Rutbah in the western desert area.
 However, temperatures are more likely to rise above 46Â°C in the summer months and high temperatures in the past have reached over 48Â°C.